ballerina-platform/ballerina-distribution/examples/kafka-consumer-service/kafka_consumer_service.md

 Here, a Kafka consumer is used as a listener to a service with manual offset commits.
-For this to work properly, an active Kafka broker should be present.<br/><br/>
+For this to work properly, an active Kafka broker should be present.

 For more information on the underlying module, see the [Kafka module](https://lib.ballerina.io/ballerinax/kafka/latest).